 Laptops are terrible for ergonomics because the keyboard and screen are connected.
 If the screen is at the right height, the keyboard is too high.
 If the keyboard is comfortable, you are looking down.
 You need to separate them.
 Use an external keyboard and mouse, then raise your laptop or monitor.

 Ergotron makes the gold standard for monitor arms.
 The LX model clamps onto the back of your desk and lets you float your screen exactly where you need it.
-You can push it away when you need desk space or pull it close for detailed work.
-It holds heavy monitors without sagging and adjusts with a light touch.
-This clears up valuable desk real estate and forces you to keep your head up.

 For laptop users who don't use an external monitor, the Rain Design mStand is elegant and effective.
-It is a single piece of aluminum that raises your laptop screen by about six inches.
-The metal acts as a heat sink to keep your computer cool.
-It is sturdy, looks like it belongs in an Apple store, and instantly improves your neck posture.
 Just remember to pair it with an external keyboard and mouse.

 Keyboard Trays